 Well, imagine this.
-A child with autism is in a physical therapy session.
+An autistic child is in a physical therapy session.
 You choose the age.
-Perhaps they’re working in an all fours position (quadruped), sitting or standing, or maybe doing a transition from one position to another.
+Perhaps they’re working in an all-fours position (quadruped), sitting or standing, or maybe doing a transition from one position to another.
 Maybe they’re learning to toss a ball; and, instantly, this sweet adorable bundle of cooperation no longer wants to participate.
 They are done.
 Like, this second.
 Right now.
 Finished.
-The child may throw their head back, lay on the floor, roll, kick, scream or just run off.
+The child may throw their head back, lay on the floor, roll, kick, scream, or just run off.
 And, you’re wondering why you haven’t chosen this great coping mechanism yourself at moments when you just don’t have an ounce of patience left.

 Learning new skills is difficult.
-And it is particularly difficult for children with autism spectrum disorder, low muscle tone, neurological differences, or emotional challenges.
+It is particularly difficult for autistic children and those with low muscle tone, neurological differences, or emotional challenges.
 Sometimes learning a new skill can be downright painful.
 Using muscles that don’t want to cooperate or are a bit lazy or non-communicative with the higher brain can demand more effort, practice, and challenge.

-Let’s look at an example with a child on the spectrum who is learning to kick a ball.
+Let’s look at an example of an autistic child who is learning to kick a ball.

 - I start by explaining to the child that we are going to kick the red ball and then walk around four colored spots.